-Finding the right answer is sometimes not as important as learning to approach a problem correctly, having the willingness to study a mathematic question from different angles and resisting the urge to give up.
+Finding a right answer is sometimes not that important.
+More important is learning to approach a problem correctly, to study a mathematic question from different angles and to resist the urge to give up.
 This is best taught in middle school.
-In grades 6 – 8 if a student fails a test or gets a “D” or “F” in class, it has no effect on his or her college admission records.
-But this failure can become a valuable life lesson and, in fact, if approached properly a teacher can help students prepare themselves for high school, for college and even find good jobs.
+In grades 6 – 8 if a student fails a test or gets a “D” or “F” in class, it will have no effect on his or her college admission records.
+This failure, though, can become a valuable life lesson.
+In fact, if approached properly a teacher can help students prepare themselves for high school, for college and even find good jobs.
 Here is what is needed:

-First, become conscious that you, as a teacher, have a dual role – to teach math concepts AND to teach character development.
+First, become conscious that you, as a math instructor, have a dual role – to teach math concepts AND to teach character development.

 Next, share as many examples as you can of people who faced failure but didn’t give up.
 Johannes Kepler, the German mathematician, filled 10,000 folio pages with calculations before discovering that the planets circled the sun in an ellipse.
 Teachers told Thomas Edison that he was “too stupid to learn anything.”
 And he failed almost a thousand times before he designed a light bulb that worked.
 Here are another 49 famous people who failed at first before they succeeded.

 Finally, build a culture in your class or home where it’s okay to make mistakes.
 We learn from mistakes.
 And if your students fail, find out why.
 It could very well be that they need to study more, or study more effectively.
 Empower them to dig deeper into the problem by showing them the opportunities they have.
 Assure them that they have the capability to work a little more, a little harder.